Home

 - Dried herbs and sea salt mixed to taste (celery salt, organic herb salt substitute, dried basil, Redmonds Sea Salt, onion powder, for example.
 Onion powder is easier for kids to handle than chopping fresh onions.)

-5. Read the story the night before and set the kids up for magic
+5. Read the story the night before to set the kids up for the next day's project

 6. The stone appears... prepare the Stone Soup

-Once the stone has been found, set in a place of honor and put out bowls for each ingredient to be added to the soup.
-Supervise kids in chopping vegetables, pouring the right amount of frozen corn kernels, cooked burger, mixing spices and salts, and pouring barley into each bowl.
-It's tempting to do this step yourself, but they'll love the adventure and flavor even more if they take part in this step.
+Once the stone has been found, set in a place of honor and put out bowls to hold each of the ingredients to be added to the soup.
+Supervise kids in chopping vegetables, mixing spices and salts, then pouring the right amount of frozen corn kernels, other veggies, cooked burger, and barley into each bowl.
+It's tempting to do this pre-step yourself, but they'll love the adventure and flavor even more if they take part in this step.
 For your contribution or an older child's, pour the desired amount of broth into a pitcher.
+The salsa can be added to the broth pitcher, or it can be its own ingredient to be poured in on its own.

 7. The Stone Soup procession begins